Zahrah3105/Zahrah/README.md

-I used OpenAI’s ChatGPT (GPT-5.1) to support me
+I used OpenAI’s ChatGPT (GPT-5.1) to support me for everything

 Purpose of AI use:
 - Assisting in debugging by explaining error messages and suggesting fixes.
 - Providing general guidance on Python concepts when needed.
+- Brainstorming and generating initial ideas for the software design.

 All code was reviewed, tested, and adapted by me.
 ChatGPT did not write the full project; I maintained full control over the final implementation.